geode-sdk/docs/mods/settings.md

 In code, the value type is `int64_t`.

+Inside the `control` property, you can also set:
+ * `arrows`: Whether to show the arrow buttons or not
+ * `arrow-step`: How much to step when clicking the arrow buttons
+ * `big-arrows`: Whether to add bigger arrows that step further than the regular ones
+ * `big-arrow-step`: How much to step when clicking the big arrows
+ * `slider-step`: How much to step per slider interval
+ * `input`: Whether to allow a text input along with the slider

 ### `float`

 A 64-bit floating point (decimal) value.
 Value may be limited with the `min`, `max`, and `one-of` properties.
 Available controls include a slider, arrows (buttons that increment/decrement by a predetermined amount), and a text input.

 In code, the value type is `double`.

+Inside the `control` property, you can also set:
+ * `slider-step`: How much to step per slider interval

 ### `string`

 A piece of text.
-Value may be constrained with the `regex` key that specifies a regex that the string is matched against.
+Value may be constrained with the `match` key that specifies a regex that the string is matched against.

 In code, the value type is `std::string`.